ChericeChang/stroke_classification/README.md

 > Minor data changes: <br>change values/column name to lower case

 In general, this dataset could be pretty generalizable to the population data.
-> Note: In US, 2/3 adults were considered to be overweight or have obesity.
+* In US, 2/3 adults were considered to be overweight or have obesity.
 The dataset has 28.1%, which is closer to the global average 39% of adults are overweight.
-> Note: the dataset (76%) contains more married people than US national average (48.2%)
+* The dataset (76%) contains more married people than US national average (48.2%)

 ## 4. EDA
 #### 4.1 Numerical Features